-acta’s free open access quarterly seminar programme provides opportunites to get together to discuss a range of issues currently facing community arts practitioners.
+acta’s free open access quarterly seminar programme provides opportunities to get together to discuss a range of issues currently facing community arts practitioners.
 Seminars are attended by acta staff, volunteers and participants; academics and students; experienced practitioners from across the sectors of community theatre and community arts; and people interested in learning more.

-To book a place at this free event, email email@example.com or call 0117 9532448
+To book a place, email [email protected] or call 0117 9532448

 This is the 17th seminar in a series produced by acta theatre (supported by ACE, Paul Hamlyn Foundation).
 The seminar series aims to provide a much-needed space for practitioners, participants and stakeholders/partners to come together to share experiences, methodologies and practices of community theatre and to disseminate this knowledge throughout the wider cultural sector.

 As community arts and theatre enjoys a resurgence in the UK, acta has invited two international experts to share their thoughts and experience of the “State of the (community) Arts,” in Europe, USA and across the world.